HPV vaccine: United States

 In 2012, according to the CDC, the use of the HPV vaccine had cut rates of infection with HPV-6, -11, -16, and -18 in half in American teenagers (from 11.5% to 4.3%) and by one-third in American women in their early twenties (from 18.5% to 12.1%).

+A combination of improved screening and expanded vaccination had reduced the number of cervical cancer cases by 65% between 2012 and 2019.
+At the same time, improved treatment also reduced mortality rates in those who did get cervical cancer.

 Males

 As of 2022, 47 countries (24% of WHO member states) have introduced HPV vaccine in their national immunization programme for boys.
 For instance, it is the case in Switzerland, Portugal, Canada, Australia, Ireland, South Korea, Hong Kong, the United Kingdom, New Zealand, the Netherlands, and the United States.

 In males also, Gardasil and Gardasil 9 protect against HPV types 6 and 11 which can cause genital warts, with the quadrivalent and nonavalent vaccines providing virtually complete protection.
 They reduce their risk of precancerous lesions caused by HPV.
 This reduction in precancerous lesions is predicted to reduce the rates of penile and anal cancer in men.
 Gardasil has been shown to also be effective in preventing high-risk HPV types 16 and 18 in males.
 While Gardasil and the Gardasil 9 vaccines have been approved for males, a third HPV vaccine, Cervarix, has not.
 Unlike the Gardasil-based vaccines, Cervarix does not protect against genital warts.

-Since penile and anal cancers are much less common than cervical cancer, HPV vaccination of young men is likely to be much less cost-effective than for young women.
+From a public health point of view, vaccinating men as well as women (GNV, or Gender Neutral Vaccination) decreases the virus pool within the population.
+Whether this is cost-effective depends on a number of assumptions: (a) cost of the vaccine, (b) assumed duration of immunity, (c) whether diseases other than cervical cancer are considered, and (d) the assumed discount rate, for the cost of a vaccine is current but the cost of disease avoided is in the far future.
+A literature review in 2025 looked at studies of this questions.
+A majority of the studies concluded GNV was cost-effective, except perhaps in countries such as Great Britain and New Zealand that had very high female coverage.

 Gardasil is also used among men who have sex with men (MSM), who are at higher risk for genital warts, penile cancer, and anal cancer.